 Never Impede Traffic

 You should never stop the flow of traffic if you find that there are other drivers who are driving at speeds greater than you are.
 Not only does this frustrate the drivers behind you, but can also cause unnecessary accidents as taught in online course.
 You should move out of the way by signaling or try to match the speed of the other drivers, but be careful about that, since it can also result in a speeding ticket.
-You will be asked to take a Texas adult driving school course to fix this from your record .
+You will be asked to to refer articles on online driving school course in Texas to fix this from your record.
 Always drive close to the speed limit and with the speed of the rest of the traffic so that you don't impede and annoy them, unless you are driving in adverse weather conditions.

 Don't Think about Tailgating